stevespringett/vulndb-data-mirror/README.md

 VulnDB Data Mirror is distributed two different ways.

-[Pre-compiled binaries] WILL be available (once 1.0.0 is released) from GitHub.
+[Pre-compiled binaries] are available.
 This distribution is intended to be extracted and executed in order to run and maintain a working VulnDB mirror.
 This is the recommended method for most users.

 The standalone library is available in the Maven Central